WCAG Guidelines: The Ultimate Accessibility Goals for Your Website

 Wrapping Up

-Next, we’ll explore each Success Criterion for these guidelines.
+Next, I’ll break down each Success Criterion for these guidelines.
 See you there!